wfjm/w11/doc/README_known_issues.md

 Looking forward to receive test reports.

-### V0.742-1 {[issue #14](https://github.com/wfjm/w11/issues/14)} -- SEGFAULT core dump after detach
-The detach of a `tcp` type virtual terminal or a `tap` type virtual ethernet device can lead to a SEGFAULT core dump, e.g. after a `cpu0ttb0 det` command.
-This is caused by a race condition between the detach run-down and the implementation of `ReventLoop::RemovePollHandler()`.

 ### V0.73-2 {[issue #10](https://github.com/wfjm/w11/issues/10)} -- Many post-synthesis simulations fail
 Many post-synthesis functional and especially post-routing timing simulations currently fail due to startup and initialization problems.